LoadedGuns/LoadedGuns/README.md

-- 👋 Hi, I’m @LoadedGuns
+<h1><strong>👋 Hi, I’m James Sweetisr!</strong></h1>

-- 👀 I’m interested in Learning, and expanding my experience
+- 👀 I’m interested in Learning, and expanding my experience!
-- 🌱 I’m currently learning to become a Full Stack Programmer
+- 🌱 I’m currently learning to become a Full Stack Programmer!
-- 💞️ I’m looking to collaborate on anything to gain experience
+- 💞️ I’m looking to collaborate on anything to gain experience!
 - 📫 How to reach me by email at loadedgunsttv@yahoo.com

   <h1><strong>Languages and Tools:</strong></h1>